matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `addRowFromSimpleArray()` <a name="addRowFromSimpleArray"></a>

-Adds a new row a PHP array data structure
+Adds a new row a from an array of column values.

+#### Description

+Row metadata cannot be added with this method.

 #### Signature